 Do you want to add anything more about the subject, about the theme?

-Yeah, you know, one book recommendation I would love for people to check out is Thirst by Scott Harrison.
+I would love for people to check out one book recommendation is ''Thirst'' by Scott Harrison.
 I think Scott Harrison is exceptional at Branding, especially in the non-profit section.

-From a communication perspective, I think what I've always appreciated about his work is if you're building a for-profit company, there's a lot you can learn from that book because he's always tackling Branding from a non-profit perspective.
+From a communication perspective, what I've always appreciated about his work is that if you're building a non-profit company, there's a lot you can learn from that book because he's always tackling Branding from a non-profit perspective.

 Somebody like him could do so much magic with Branding; with a very little budget, there's a lot we can do as well as ours.